bopjesvla/BCI/report.md

 __Bayesian Prediction & Zero Input Strategy__

 Both Bayesian prediction and the zero input strategy were fully implemented in Matlab, by altering the prediction strategy in `imEpochFeedbackCybathalon.m`.

 We also implemented a semi-random strategy, which classified between only two categories, rest and cycling.
 When the rest category was detected, the agent sent no command to the game, when the cycling category was detected, the agent cycled through the three commands with 2 second intervals.
 In our final time registration, the racer performed imagined movement on the entire left side of their body for rest, and imagined movement on the entire right side of their body for cycling.
+Buffer BCI enforced a minimum of three categories because of a bug we were unable to resolve, so we used two identical categories for the right side of the body.

+## Experiment

+We compared the performance of our three strategies to both the default imagined movement strategy and the performance of the Cybathlon 2016 BCI Race finalists.

+For the Bayesian and IM strategies, we trained the classifier using the default Buffer BCI training.
+For the semi-random strategy, we altered the categories as described above.

+After each training, we recorded the times of four sequential unofficial races per strategy, in addition to one registered time per strategy.
+Every strategy was tested in a different week as we were still implementing new things in the last few sessions.
+Also, since our most BCI-literate member was unavailable during the last session, the semi-random times were performed by another racer.

+We also tested the random strategy five times.

 ## Results

-__Official times__

-Bayesian: 133 seconds
-Cycling: 126 seconds
-Semi-random: 118 seconds
+<small>in seconds, official times in ***bold italic***</small>

+__Recorded Imagined Movement Times__

+Classifier performance: unknown

+162.24
+210.56
+183.92
+193.47
+187.51

 __Recorded Bayesian Times__

+Classifier performance: 33% over four categories

+196.38
+140.66
+105.63
+145.98
+***133.98***

 __Recorded Random Times__

+126.27
+140.32
+100.23
+118.14
+121.06

-__Recorded Cross-Over Times__
+__Recorded Semi-Random Times__

+Classifier performance: 34% over three categories

+125.09
+149.26
+102.32
+116.55
+***118.11***

+__Cybathlon 2016 BCI Race Finals__ (taken from http://blog.gtec.at/brain-tweakers-won-bci-race-2016/)

+125.23
+156.33
+161.15
+170 (low estimate)

 ## Planning